 - Effect of viSNE Settings on Algorithm Run Time

 The first step in running a viSNE analysis is choosing one or more populations from which event data will be sourced, and which samples (i.e., files) the data will be sourced from per population.
 The populations available in this list are taken from manual gating done in the experiment on Cytobank, including any tailored gates.
 If populations are missing from the list or event counts seem incorrect, make sure the most recent version of changes in the gating interface has been applied to the experiment.

-When a population is selected, a list of files will appear.
-Choose the files that should be included in the viSNE analysis.
-Note that files designated as experimental controls will not appear for selection.
+When a population is selected, a list of samples will appear.
+Choose the samples that should be included in the viSNE analysis.
+Note that samples designated as experimental controls will not appear for selection.

-(animation showing the selection of populations and files)
+(animation showing the selection of populations and samples)

 (example of multi-population selection for viSNE with each population/file combination showing the number of available events.
 Most viSNE runs will select a single population only)